codeaffen/phpipam-ansible-modules/docs/plugins/subnet_module.rst

         <div class="ansible-option-cell">

-      VRF which the sunet should belongs to
+      VRF which the subnet should belongs to

       .. raw:: html